openebs-archive/vhost-user/README.md

 ```

 Configure option --with-fio takes care of building DPDK with -fPIC.
 The symlink
-created in last step is needed for DPDK's makefiles for external apps, so
+created in the last step is needed for DPDK's makefiles for external apps, so
 that they can find DPDK libraries.

 For building FIO engine fio sources are needed (in fact only the header files,